There and then Gone

 “You know Brandi has been over there sobbing for twenty minutes,” David said.

 “She’s taking it hard,” Lauren said.
-“They asked her to do a eulogy but she said she couldn’t.”
+“They asked her to do a eulogy but she said she couldn’t get through.
+Seeing her now, I believe it.”

 “So you’re not doing it, I take it?”
 Lauren asked.